nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 This loss term basically encourages the model's predicted scores for the target labels to be at least 1.0 larger than every single non-target label.

-Unfortunately, despite seeming like a good idea on paper, switching to this loss function did not seem to provide any performance improvement.
+Unfortunately, despite seeming like a good idea on paper, switching to this loss function did not appear to provide any performance improvement.

+##